In ‘dark times’ … a few rays of bright lights to inspire us

 It is that time of the year with the fall in full swing and the winter holiday season approaching.
 The end of the semester is not too far off!

-This edition is personally special for me because our monthly “What the CVHEC is Happening” blog is written by our very own Ángel Ramírez, who celebrates his 10th anniversary at CVHEC, where he rose from a Fresno State intern to our associate director.
+This edition is personally special for me because our monthly “What the CVHEC is Happening” blog is written by our very own Ángel Ramírez, who celebrated his 10th anniversary at CVHEC earlier this year, where he rose from a Fresno State intern to our associate director.
 For those of you who know Ángel and have had the opportunity to work with him, you are aware of his immense value to us and the region.
-Please enjoy his story in his own words.
+Please enjoy his journey with CVHEC in his own words.

-As we all know, this year is different due to federal reductions to higher education across the country and the impacts they are having on students and the colleges and universities they attend.
+And, as we all know, this year is different due to federal reductions to higher education across the country and the impacts they are having on students and the colleges and universities they attend.
 In this issue we include two items that touch on this including an EdSource podcast exploring how these cuts affect our member colleges.
 It features Sarahi Sanchez Soto, a student at CVHEC member and Hispanic-Serving Institution Reedley College where she presently serves as student body president, discussing how these services are helping her succeed in her academic journey.
 Enjoy hearing about the path she took to get to where she is now.
-We are so proud of Sarahi and the bright lights that we see in these dark times from her, Angel and President Sanchez.
+We are so proud of Sarahi and the bright lights that, in these dark times, we see from her, Angel and so many of our students and higher education professionals throughout our region.

 Enjoy the newsletter and learn about other things that are going in in the Central Valley higher education universe.
 Have a great rest of the semester!